osrf/rmf_core/docs/fake_fleet_adapter.md

 # Example - running a simulated read-only fleet

-A read-only fleet does not allow any of the `rmf_core` systems to control it in anyway.
+A read-only fleet does not allow any of the `rmf_core` systems to control it in any way.
 It only reports its status through `rmf_fleet_msgs/FleetState`, expecting other `rmf_core` nodes to divert other fleets' traffic away from its intended routes.

 ## Instructions